TyLynOl/CSE6363/assignments/assignment2/README.md

 Create a zip file that includes all relevant code (or a single notebook if applicable).
 The TA should be able to easily run the code to reproduce all plots and results.
 Include any additional instructions, if necessary.

+## !!!
+Instructions by the Student !!! ##

+Ensure that the NYC taxi data is in the same folder as the code (as usual).
+Run the "taxi_predictions.py" file to load the data, train the model, and produce plots of various trained models with loss scores outputted to the terminal.